-Pete Albrecht has more than 30 years of experience representing small and large employers in their labor and employment legal needs.
-He has a strong foundation in traditional labor issues, including collective bargaining, arbitration hearings and unfair labor practice proceedings before the National Labor Relations Board (NLRB).
+Pete Albrecht has more than 30 years of experience counseling employers in their labor and employment law matters.
+He has a strong foundation in traditional labor law issues, including collective bargaining, arbitration hearings and unfair labor practice proceedings before the National Labor Relations Board.

 Pete literally wrote the book on Wisconsin employment law, having co-authored, “Hiring and Firing in Wisconsin,” a State Bar of Wisconsin publication.

-Pete began his legal career in Chicago where he practiced employment law for eight years.
-He practiced with Godfrey & Kahn from 1994 to 2006, where he continued to focus on traditional labor and employment law.
+Pete began his legal career in Chicago where he practiced labor and employment law for eight years.
+He previously was with Godfrey & Kahn from 1994 to 2006.
 Prior to his return to Godfrey & Kahn in 2020, Pete had his own boutique labor and employment practice, Albrecht Backer Labor & Employment Law, S.C.